-Archaeologists, historians, and writers have devoted entire lifetimes to studying Chaco Canyon.
-The formal name for the park is Chaco Culture National Historic Park.
+Archaeologists, historians, and writers have devoted entire lifetimes to studying Chaco Culture National Historic Park.
 There are 4,000 known archaeological sites, and 1.5 million artifacts have been excavated and recorded.
 The outlying sites waiting for exploration are too numerous to count.
-Keep in mind that what we are allowed to see is only a tiny part of the story of Chaco.
+Keep in mind that what we are allowed to see is only a fraction of the story of Chaco.

 Traveling to Chaco is an event.
 It is impossible to see the park in just a few hours.
-Two days and one night of camping at Chaco was terribly inadequate.
 My first tip is DO NOT attempt to use GPS.
 An old-fashioned map is necessary.
 There are two reasons for this.
 The service is spotty, and second, some of the roads do not show up on GPS.
 Trust me on this one.
 After leaving Albuquerque, we stopped in the tiny village of Cuba (population 742), for pancakes.
 After Cuba, follow these directions into Chaco Canyon:

 - Continue north on Highway 550 north for 36 miles until just before Nageezi.